shred686/web-starfield-zoom/README.md

 # web-starfield-zoom
-HTML and JS starfield zoom effect onscroll
+HTML and JS starfield zoom effect in the browser.
+No WebGL
+Easily configurabele.
+Cloud/Nebula effect.